Cathedral of the Nativity of Our Lord, Upper Clapton: Church of the Ark of the Covenant

 In 1903 (or September 1902 according to English Heritage) Smyth-Pigott had to be protected by the police from a mob of thousands after he had declared himself to be Jesus Christ but declined to walk over Clapton Pond.
-He took refuge in the Agapemonite community in Sproxton and died there in 1927, he was buried in the grounds, and his grave was left open for some time in the expectation of his resurrection.
+He took refuge in the Agapemonite community in Spaxton and died there in 1927, he was buried in the grounds, and his grave was left open for some time in the expectation of his resurrection.
 As none of his grandchildren were willing to continue his ministry, the church steadily dwindled and the last of the ladies in the abode of love died in 1956.
 Sources vary as to whether the church was completely disused for the half-century between the events of 1903 and the arrival of the Ancient Catholic Church in 1956, or whether some of the London Agapemonites had continued for a time to discreetly meet in the church's basement.